loshjawrence/Mini-Minecraft/README.md

 * Josh Lawrence

 **Overview**<br />
-This was a group project wherein I Implemented the terrain rendering, caves, and weather.
+This was a group project wherein we implemented some Minecraft features and rendering from scratch.
+I did the terrain rendering, cave formation, and weather.

 **Terrain**<br />
 <br />